-A lot of hosts already have an established presence in social media.
+Most hosts already have an established presence in social media.
 Examples are school, LOC, Sports Corporation, venue or city pages/accounts.
-These pages/accounts are all acceptable places to promote hosting of an NCAA championship through the use of marketing messages and products supplied from the NCAA (links, web banners, fliers, etc.).
+These pages/accounts are all acceptable places to promote the hosting of an NCAA championship through the use of marketing messages and products supplied from the NCAA (links, web banners, flyers, etc.).
 The NCAA also promotes the championships (and the host involvement) on the appropriate NCAA social media pages/accounts.
-If the championship does not have an official NCAA page on a social media site, a host is still not permitted to create a page for it.
+If the championship does not have an official NCAA page on a social media site, a host is not permitted to create a page for it.
 The NCAA will make efforts to promote this championship on the other established pages/accounts, as necessary.
 Collaboration is encouraged through the use of cross-posting on Facebook (@ linking within text to drive fans to each other's pages) and mentions on Twitter (@ links to show coordination in posts).
-In addition to collaboration, idea-sharing is also encouraged and can be coordinated through the championships associate director of social media, cdion@ncaa.org.
+In addition to collaboration, idea-sharing is also encouraged and can be coordinated through the Championships Associate Director of Social Media, cdion@ncaa.org.